Publication Status

 ACCEPTANCE NOTIFICATION

-WITH IN 2-7 DAYS AFTER PEER REVIEWED PROCESS
+WITH IN 3-7 DAYS AFTER AUTHENTIC REVIEWED PROCESS

 PAPER ID ACKNOWLEDGEMENT